BonoboPLC/bonoboplc_wiki/ukgc/rts.md

 ii. for bingo, and some types of lottery or other games where it is not possible to determine the likelihood of winning because it depends on the eventual number of participants, a description of the way in which prizes are allocated will be sufficient iii. the average theoretical return to player percentage.
-Where an event (other than peerto-peer) involves an element of skill, return to player percentage should be calculated using either the auto-play strategy or a standard/published strategy iv. the house edge, margin or over-round, for example for a virtual race
+Where an event (other than peer to-peer) involves an element of skill, return to player percentage should be calculated using either the auto-play strategy or a standard/published strategy iv. the house edge, margin or over-round, for example for a virtual race
 v. the probability of each winning event occurring, or such information as may reasonably